When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 There is hope after harm.

-And there is a God who still sees you.
+And there is a God who still sees you and your children.

 Darah Ashlie